Predictive Index Tests

 Predictive Index Behavioral Assessment sample questions

-Here are some sample questions from the Predictive Index Behavioral Assessment:
+Here are some free sample questions from the Predictive Index Behavioral Assessment:

 1. How do you prefer to work in a team? a.
 Leading the team and making decisions b.
 Contributing to the team’s efforts and offering ideas c.
 Supporting the team and making sure everyone is working well together d.
 Taking on specific tasks and responsibilities within the team